QuickLogic-Corp/qorc-sdk/quickstart.rst

 - v1.5.0 [https://github.com/QuickLogic-Corp/qorc-sdk/releases/tag/v1.5.0] [08 DEC 2020]

-To update the Bootloader on the Development Kit :
+To update the Bootloader on the Development Kit, follow the Build, Flash, Run as below.

 Build
 ^^^^^

-Navigate to :code:`qf_bootloader` build folder and run make
+Navigate to :code:`qf_bootloader` application build folder and run make

 ::